Leeyudev/leeyudev/README.md

 I’m Leonel, a BSIT student based in the Philippines.

-I’m learning how to build software from the ground up—starting with programming fundamentals, logic, and clean code.

 Right now I’m focused on Java, Html, CSS, and slowly getting into JavaScript.

 This is a fresh profile where I’ll be uploading small projects, practice builds, and experiments as I learn.